-One of the many reasons new material is imported is to overlay clayey materials, which soften when wet, making for dangerous driving conditions.
+One of the many reasons new material is imported is to overlay clayey materials that soften when wet, making for dangerous driving conditions.

 These sections then require ongoing maintenance to meet service intervention levels.

-Many councils have adopted a new practise to rejuvenate their existing road materials without bringing in new material - at basically half the cost of re-sheeting.
+Many councils have adopted a new practice to rejuvenate their existing road materials without bringing in new material, at basically half the cost of re-sheeting.

 Their solution decreases the need for maintenance grading by an average of four to six times.

 For a lesser dollar value than re-sheeting, the outcome is an unsealed road that requires less maintenance, performs better in wet weather and produces less dust in the dry by utilising existing clayey or higher Plasticity Index materials.

 The road maintains shape, and saves the damage caused by heavy truck movements to council roads both sealed and unsealed.

 Studies reveal this is easily achievable when using PolyCom Stabilising Aid, an environment and occupational health and safety compliant product.

 For financially sustainable unsealed road outcomes contact Earthco Projects on 1800 790 907 or visit www.earthcoprojects.com.au for more information without obligation.